KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 \chi_{\text{individual}} < 1 \;\not\!\!\!\implies \chi_{\text{social}} < 1
 \]

 The centropically oriented individual participating in an entropically oriented social field does not make the social field centropic.
 The social field's orientation is a property of its operative architecture — its rules, incentives, power structures, and enforcement mechanisms — not of the aggregate orientation of its participants.
+Field orientation is determined by which operators prevail in the institutional architecture, not by the individual orientations of the beings operating within it.

 ### 2.3 The Operator Profile of Social Fields